-The arrangements for setting the pay and remuneration for all staff including all those with key management responsibilities lies with the governing body Finance and Staffing Committee and are set out in the schools pay policy.
-In November each this committee meets and the Head Teacher outlines the staffing needs for the coming year.
+The arrangements for setting the pay and renumeration for all staff including all those with key management responsibilities lies with the governing body Leadership, Management and Finance committee and are set out in the schools pay policy.
+In November each this committee meets and the Headteacher outlines the staffing needs for the coming year.
 Salaries for roles are agreed using the Teachers Pay and Conditions Document as a benchmark.
 All salaries including those of senior leaders are reviewed every two years as part of the school's performance management process.
-At the end of each academic year the Head Teacher meets with the Finance and Staffing Committee to discuss each senior colleague who is to be considered for salary increase.
+At the end of each academic year the Headteacher meets with the Finance and Staffing Committee to discuss each senior colleague who is to be considered for salary increase.